Turbinlite: Units

 Typically during operations, 1453 Flt operated in conjunction with No. 151 Squadron RAF and No. 486 Squadron RNZAF, illuminating targets for the fighters to attack, with each flight / squadron of Turbinlite Havocs being associated with fighter squadrons in their vicinity.

 Other use

-The Turbinlite was later considered in the search for a method of illuminating surfaced enemy U-boats at night, but lost out to the competing Leigh light.
+The Turbinlite was later considered in the search for a method of illuminating surfaced enemy U-boats at night, but was supplanted by the competing Leigh light.